adamscott/godot-website/collections/_release_4_4/entry-platforms-macos-and-ios-apple-game-controller-improvements.md

 text: |
   We overhauled how game controllers work on macOS and iOS, to unify the code across those two platforms some more.
 Plenty of bugs were fixed along the way.

-  You will notice improvements in the reliabilty of controller discovery and manipulating the rumble motors.
+  You will notice improvements in the reliability of controller discovery and manipulating the rumble motors.
 contributors:
   - name: Stuart Carnie
     github: stuartcarnie